osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/specific-considerations-for-factory-talk/ge-factory-talk-batch/factory-talk-data-sources.md

 ---
-UID: FactoryTalkdatasources
+uid: FactoryTalkBatchDataSources
 ---

-# FactoryTalk data sources
+# FactoryTalk Batch data sources

 The interface can process data coming from multiple sources simultaneously.
 This parallel processing is designed primarily for processing data from distributed-control Batch Execution Systems (BES).
 For example, the control logic of a manufacturing process can be split between upstream and downstream segments, with each segment controlled by a separate FactoryTalk Batch Executive system.
 Even though the logical batch is the same, the actual batch-related data is split between two batch historians.
 This interface can merge data for such batches and store it in a single PI batch.
 Refer to Merging Multiple Source batches (xref:Mergingmultiplesourcebatches) into a Single PIBatch for more details.